-How far does the role extend out across the organisation, e.g. confined to own team, involves co-ordination with another department or requires regular negotiation with many other parts of the organisation.
+How far does the role extend out across the organisation, eg confined to own team, involves co-ordination with another department or requires regular negotiation with many other parts of the organisation.
 Why is this necessary?
-Describe the range of issues that are involved in this, e.g. resolving people's IT problems, collecting information on key research items or advising members on a particular issue.
+Describe the range of issues that are involved in this, eg resolving people's IT problems, collecting information on key research items or advising members on a particular issue.

-- Strong background in corporate governance and the development, implementation and review of - governance processes and structures. - Ability to act as secretary to a committee, including working with chairs to develop agendas, collating papers, drafting minutes and taking forward action points. - Meticulous attention to detail in writing, editing and proof reading documents in different formats. - Ability to understand and work within a framework for open policy development - Ability to gain a rapid understanding of policy issues within the remit of the committee(s) - Ability to present policy reports (in writing and orally) to a variety of internal and external audiences - Ability to provide concise, written and oral briefings to senior staff, chief officers and chairs of committees - Ability to influence highly articulate and challenging individuals, using expertise, tact and diplomacy - Ability to form effective relationships with counterparts in stakeholder organisations - Project management skills (consistent with BMA's project management framework not Prince 2) - Ability to manage election processes and produce related process and guidance documents. - Understanding of the association's dual roles as trade union and professional body - Personal resilience occasionally comes into contact with challenging members
+- Strong background in corporate governance in order to fully support the chairs and the work of the committee - Ability to act as secretary to a committee, including working with chairs to develop agendas, collating papers, drafting minutes and taking forward action points - Ability to understand and work within a framework for open policy development - Ability to gain a rapid understanding of policy issues within the remit of the committee(s) - Ability to present policy reports (in writing and orally) to a variety of internal and external audiences - Ability to provide concise, written and oral briefings to senior staff, chief officers and chairs of committees - Ability to influence highly articulate and challenging individuals, using expertise, tact and diplomacy - Ability to form effective relationships with counterparts in stakeholder organisations - Project management skills (consistent with BMA's project management framework not Prince 2) - Understanding of the association's dual roles as trade union and professional body - Personal resilience occasionally comes into contact with challenging members